Maine votes in:

 Request an absentee ballot?

 Any registered voter can vote by absentee ballot in Maine.
-To vote by absentee ballot in the July 14 primary, you can request an absentee ballot as late as Election Day.
+Absentee ballot requests are accepted beginning 3 months before Election Day.
 However, absentee ballots must be received at your polling place by 8 pm ET on the day of the election.
 Pay close attention to instructions and postage requirements and be sure to sign the back of the ballot in the appropriate area!
 Your ballot will not be counted if it is not signed!
-You can request an absentee ballot now for the July 14 primary for yourself or a family member online, by calling your municipal clerk, or by completing this downloadable PDF and returning it by mail.
+When absentee ballots are available, you can request one for yourself or a family member online or by calling your municipal clerk.

 Completing an absentee ballot in person at your town office before the election is Maine’s version of in-person early voting.
-Although in-person early absentee ballot voting will be allowed for the July 14 primary, voters are encouraged to return absentee ballots by mail to reduce the spread of covid-19 and protect their fellow Mainers.
 Anyone can vote by absentee ballot, with no excuse needed.
-Requests for absentee ballots can be requested as late as July 14, but must be received at your polling place by 8 pm on election day.
+Requests for absentee ballots can be made as early as 3 months before the election, but must be received at your polling place by 8 pm on election day.
 Find more information on the Maine Secretary of State website.

 Vote with Ranked Choice Voting?